PTsolvers/gpu-workshop-JuliaCon23/README.md

 The gradient of the objective function with respect to the permeability $\mathrm{d}J/\mathrm{d}K$ is tricky to compute, since the objective function $J$ depends on the solution $\mathcal{L}$, which is given implicitly as the solution to the system of PDEs.
 To compute the gradient, we will use the _adjoint state method_.

 ### Adjoint state method
 Adjoint state method allows to compute the point-wise gradient of the scalar-valued objective function in an efficient manner by solving the _adjoint equation_, which is a linear system of equations having the same structure and the forward system.

-> :book: To save time, we have implemented the adjoint solver for you, but if you're interested in the detailed derivation of the adjoint equations, you can read them below.
+> :bulb: To save time, we have implemented the adjoint solver for you, but if you're interested in the detailed derivation of the adjoint equations, you can read them below.

 <details>
 <summary><h3>Derivation</h3></summary>